jhu-sheridan-libraries/baseline_packages-ansible-role/README.md

 Baseline_Packages Ansible Role
 =========

-Just a role that installs a bunch of packages, nothing special :)
+Just a role that installs a bunch of packages, nothing special.

 Requirements
 ------------